zarapurewal/rpn-calculator/README.md

 Complete the `.gitlab-ci.yml` CI config files such that the `random` **and** `rpn` tests are run (and pass!) when you push your work to GitLab.

 Check under "CI/CD" / "Jobs" on GitLab.
-Fix any issues which arise.
+Fix any issues which arise (although there really shouldn't be any).

 ## Task 3